pietile/pietile-native-kit/packages/fade-view/README.md

 ## Usage

 Wrap the content in `FadeView` and set `data` to value that controls content.
-Every time data changes `FadeView` will remeber children, play _FadeOut_ animation and then _FadeIn_ with current children already.
+Every time data changes `FadeView` will remember children, play _FadeOut_ animation and then _FadeIn_ with current children already.
 So it's important to notice that `FadeView` passthrough children all the time except when playing _FadeOut_.